1. Where can I find information regarding changes in immigration that may impact international students, scholars, or employees?

 Protesting Safely resources (The American Civil Liberties Union has a series of Know Your Rights resources available including being stopped by police, and attending demonstrations/protests.
 Please think carefully before engaging in protest activities, as arrests can seriously impact immigration status or future visa applications.)

-In general, UC Berkeley and EAP students can access resources through Counseling and Psychological Services (CPS), including individual confidential counseling appointments, groups, self-help tools, and more.
-Here are some options for accessing support from CPS:
+In general, UC Berkeley and EAP students can access resources through Counseling and Psychological Services (CAPS), including individual confidential counseling appointments, groups, self-help tools, and more.
+Here are some options for accessing support from CAPS:

 - Drop-in is crisis counseling is available 10am – 5pm Mon – Friday.
 No cost and no need for an appointment